syntax-syndicate/harness-dev-platform-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-deployment-faqs.md

 - Use the Bitbucket API to retrieve necessary files.
 - Implement an AWS CLI-based deployment script.
 - Automate the process via a Harness pipeline step.

+### How to create a custom script to access Bitbucket repositories and deploy using AWS CLI?
+A Python or shell script can fetch deployment files and use AWS CLI to trigger deployments.
+Ensure the required AWS permissions are set.

+### How to use the API to create a trigger for ECS or ECR artifacts?
+Ensure that the correct `artifactRef` is configured in the request.
+Refer to API documentation for proper syntax.